Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 Julian stood up.
 "There's a ship incoming," he explained.

-The trooper responsible for the colony's sensor array---really just the feed from a number of stealthy micro-satellites in geosynchronous orbit---had already grabbed his gear before Powell could turn to shout him into action, and was busy checking it.
+The trooper responsible for the colony's sensor array - really just the feed from a number of stealthy micro-satellites in geosynchronous orbit - had already grabbed his gear before Powell could turn to shout him into action, and was busy checking it.

 "Confirmed," he called.
 "One warp signature, incoming at superluminal from outsystem...looks like they're coming from Celzi space."